Law enforcement in South Korea: Japanese occupation (1910–1940s)

-In the 1920s, during the Japanese occupation, the police organization changed from military police to ordinary police.
-The General Police Supervision Department and the provincial police departments were abolished, and the police departments under the provincial governor exercised police power.
-At the same time, military police detachments or military police detachments were set up, and police stations were also established in areas where there were none.
-The principle of setting up a police station in a department or county and a resident station on one side was formulated.
-With the need for more policemen, a police training workshop was set up.
+In the 1920s, the police organization changed from military police to civilian police.
+The general police supervising department and the provincial police departments were abolished, and the police departments under the provincial governor exercised police power.
+At the same time, military police detachments or military police detachments were set up, and police stations were also established in areas which lacked a station.
+With an increase in the number of stations being established, the government also formalized a police academy to train officers for placement in new stations.

-To carry out Japan's war of aggression, the control of the Korean Peninsula was strengthened, and the police organization was also expanded.
-The police were responsible for national defense, air defense, economic control, listening to the public's trends, media guidance and national health care, which lasted until the liberation of the Korean Peninsula.
+During this time, the police under the Japanese were expanded to assist in the expansion of territory controlled by Imperial Japan.
+The police were responsible for national defense, air defense, economic control, listening to the public's trends, media guidance, and national health care until the liberation of the Korean Peninsula.

-The Provisional Government of the Republic of Korea established by the March 1st Movement in 1919 is a police bureau under the Ministry of the Interior which performs police functions.
-The first police chief was recommended by Interior Minister An Changhao, and Jin Jiu was elected on 12 August 1919.
-The police bureau was responsible for intelligence and supervision, police work, and arresting Japanese imperialist spies.
-Jin Jiu appointed Lu Shungen as the guard minister, and employed most young Han people, including more than 20 guards.
-Jin Jiu not only supervised the police work as the police chief, but also tried as the presiding judge in the interim government without courts.
-Jin Jiu, the police chief, expelled Sun Yujia and Jiang Linyu, who had been spies of Japanese imperialism, shot and killed Jin Daoshun, who had been a spy of the Japanese consulate, and arrested and executed Huang Heshan, who tried to poison independence activists.
+The Provisional Government of the Republic of Korea, ushered in by the March First Movement in 1919, brought with it a police bureau under the Ministry of the Interior, tasked with civilian law enforcement.
+The first police chief was recommended by Interior Minister An Changhao, after the election of Jin Jiu on August 12, 1919.
+The police bureau was responsible for intelligence and supervision and police work.
+One of the earliest tasks of the police force was to identify and arrest remaining Japanese spies within the country.

+Jin Jiu appointed Lu Shungen as the Guard Minister.
+Shungen employed mostly young Han people, including more than twenty guards.
+Jin Jiu acted as police chief in this role, and also served as the presiding judge in the interim government without courts.
+As head of the police during the transition to an unoccupied Korea, Jin Jiu expelled Sun Yujia and Jiang Linyu for allegedly spying on behalf of the Japanese empire.
+He also had Jin Daoshun, an alleged spy of the Japanese consulate and Huang Heshan, executed for spying and alleged poisining.